thiagomgo/ansible-role-awslogs/README.md

 ## Testing

+### Python code

+This code includes a Python library and script built in a modular fashion for testing.
+The python alone can be tested as follows (use a virtualenv):

+    pip install -r requirements.txt
+    pytest

+### Ansible role

 (NOTE: The stuff below is aspirational - systemctl isn't really running well
        inside the container, and although I know people have fixed that, and in fact run ansible via ssh into docker, I haven't got there yet.)